-The University of Ibadan (UI) is committed to the establishment of a gender sensitive university.
-This is reflected in the University Act which states that the University is to "encourage the advancement of learning throughout Nigeria and to hold out to all persons without distinctions of race, creed or sex, the opportunity of a liberal education."
-Over the years, access of females has increased considerably especially in Arts, Education, Law, and Dentistry, but not in the science based disciplines where the percent has remained at 30% in the last decade.
+The University of Ibadan (UI) is committed to maintaining a gender sensitive environment.
+This is reflected in the University Act which states that the University is to "encourage the advancement of learning throughout Nigeria and to hold out to all persons without distinctions of race, creed or sex, the opportunity of a liberal education" (University Act, 1962).
+Over the years, enrolment of females has increased considerably, especially in Arts, Education, Law, and Dentistry, but not in the science based disciplines, where it has remained at 30% in the last decade (Academic Planning Unit Report 2010).
 Gender disaggregated data of staff shows approximately 80% of academic staff; more than 50% of senior administrative staff and 60% of junior staff are male.
-Special highlights of the gender scenario are the emergence of two female registrars in a row, one female Deputy Vice Chancellor Academic (2004-2006) and a growing number of female Deans.
-All these appointments/ elections have generally happened without any special University Affirmative Action Policy in place.
+Special highlights of the gender scenario are the emergence of two female registrars in a row, one female Deputy Vice-Chancellor Academic (2004-2006), the current Deputy Vice-Chancellor Administration and a growing number of female Deans.
+All these appointments/elections have generally happened without any special University Affirmative Action Policy in place.

 When the University College Ibadan was established in 1948, gender was not on the international or national agenda.
 The University College was located in a highly patriarchal society which, like that of colonial Britain reflected social and cultural biases about gender roles.
-Even in cotemporary times ,although universities tend to be regarded and spoken of in gender neutral terms, their operations are often at best gender blind and at worst, gender insensitive.
+Even in cotemporary times, although universities tend to be regarded and spoken of in gender neutral terms, their operations are often at best gender blind and at worst, gender insensitive.
 This is exhibited in the lopsided composition of their decision making bodies, systemic inequities and importation of gender biased attitudes and language into academic spaces that are supposed to be liberalizing and empowering to all members of these communities.